 Double-click the PID Controller block to open the block dialog box.

-The PID Tuner automatically linearizes the plant at the operating point specified by the model initial conditions, as described in What Plant Does the PID Tuner See?.
+PID Tuner automatically linearizes the plant at the operating point specified by the model initial conditions, as described in What Plant Does PID Tuner See?.
 If you want to design a controller for a different operating point, see Tune at a Different Operating Point.

-Note: If the plant model in the PID loop linearizes to zero, the PID Tuner provides the Obtain plant model dialog box.
+If the plant model in the PID loop linearizes to zero, PID Tuner provides the Obtain plant model dialog box.
 This dialog box allows you to obtain a new plant model by either:

-The PID Tuner computes an initial compensator design for the linearized plant model using the algorithm described in PID Tuning Algorithm.
+PID Tuner computes an initial compensator design for the linearized plant model using the algorithm described in PID Tuning Algorithm.